-LAS VEGAS (KTNV) — Nevada Attorney General Aaron Ford will officially declare his candidacy for governor on Monday, setting up a challenge to Republican incumbent Gov. Joe Lombardo.
+LAS VEGAS (KTNV) — Nevada Attorney General Aaron Ford officially declared his candidacy for governor on Monday, setting up a challenge to Republican incumbent Gov. Joe Lombardo.

-Ford, a Democrat, previously confirmed his intent to run in December, but Monday will mark his formal entry into the race.
+Ford, a Democrat, previously confirmed his intent to run in December, but Monday marked his formal entry into the race.

 Ford's political career began in 2010, with an ill-fated run against then-state Sen. Joe Hardy, R-Clark County.
 He lost that race by more than 11,000 votes.

 But Ford was elected to the state Senate two years later, representing the 11th District in Clark County.
-He was re-elected in 2016, and eventually rose to be majority leader of the state Senate.
+He was re-elected in 2016 and eventually rose to be the majority leader of the state Senate.

 In 2018, he defeated Republican Wes Duncan by fewer than 5,000 votes statewide to become attorney general.
 Four years later, Ford beat Republican Sigal Chattah with 52% of the statewide vote, the largest margin of anyone running on the ballot that year.